NHS to review guidance on prostate cancer testing after Chris Hoy’s appeal

 Both Sir Chris’s grandfather and father had prostate cancer, which can run in families.

-“If you’ve got family history of it like I have, if you’re over the age of 45, go and ask your doctor,” Sir Chris told the BBC.
+“If you’ve got family history of it, like I have, if you’re over the age of 45, go and ask your doctor,” Sir Chris told BBC Breakfast.

 “I’ve got a friend who, when I told him my news early on confidentially, he went and got a PSA test and it turned out he had cancer.
 He’s had treatment and he’s been given the all-clear.”